SLUGIS/adjective_fire_danger/README.md

 to determine fire danger for that specific day.

 ## **Workflow**
-Using a github actions command an action occurs every hour that runs *scripts/xml_parser.py* then pushes all new data to the github server.
+Using a github actions cron command an action occurs every hour that runs *scripts/xml_parser.py* then pushes all new data to the github server.
+At 9 am on the local server another script gets run that updates the google sheet that creates the graph.

+## **index.html**
+Start page of the adjective fire danger, uses bootstrap to manage all the different divisions.

 ## **index.js**
-This code functions to pull data from hourly updated files and display the correct corresponding smokey bear image
+This code grabs the data from the XML folder to display the correct Smokey the Bear image.
+Using the JavaScript library *[Leaflet](https://leafletjs.com/index.html)* it creates a map that shows the fire danger for all of the RAWS in SLO.

 #### *Functions*
   *  *updatePage()* - Initializes the map and legend then loops through all the stations that the website handles.